chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

 If you want help executing the topics in this article, join the [stack-academy](./stack-academy.md).
 Not ready to join...
 We can always [stay connected](../learn-more.html) to learn more.

 To discuss this content in more detail, go to <https://team.chuck-stack.org/t/hybrid-cloud-strategy-incus-netbird-phoenixnap/75>.

+## TODO

+Here are the items I wish to improve upon:

+- PhoenixNAP cloudinit: need a quick cloudinit script to enable iptables to only allow ssh access from <my-ip>.
+This is needed because instances in PhoenixNAP do not have any firewall rules by default.